Pigeon-hole messagebox

-A pigeon-hole messagebox (commonly referred to as a pigeon-hole or pidge, a cubbyhole (often shortened to "cubby") or simply as a mailbox in some academic or office settings) is an internal mail system commonly used for communication in organisations, workplaces and educational institutes in the United Kingdom and other countries.
+A pigeon-hole messagebox (commonly referred to as a pigeon-hole, pidge, cubbyhole (often shortened to "cubby") or simply as a mailbox) is an internal mail system commonly used for communication in organisations, workplaces and educational institutes.
 Documents and messages are placed in a person's pigeon-hole for them to collect; they can reply by putting a response inside the sender's pigeon-hole.
+In large organisations the mailboy delivers mail to departmental pigeon holes from the postroom (UK) or mailroom (US).
+Pigeon-hole message boxes are also used in research institutions, libraries, and archives to provide researchers with secure access to archival records, rare books, and other unique material that cannot be removed from the premises.

 In medieval times pigeons were kept as domestic birds, not for racing but for their meat.
 Pigeon holes were the openings set in a wall or a purpose-built pigeon cote in which the birds nested.
 By 1789, the arrangement of compartments in writing cabinets and offices used to sort and file documents had come to be known as pigeon holes because of their resemblance to the pigeon cote.
 By the mid 19th century, pigeon hole was being used as a verb meaning either to put a matter to one side with the intention of coming back to it later, or to classify information.
 It is possible the name has stuck because of the simple word association with pigeon post.